 Musical Pioneers: In 1910 the Choir Was the First Large Performing Group to Have Its Music Successfully Recorded

 On September 2, 1910, an article in the Deseret Evening News chronicled a milestone in the history of recorded music.
 For the first time ever, the music of a large performing group was successfully recorded.
-Many soloists and small ensembles had been recording their music for years, but the task was much more difficult for large groups like the Mormon Tabernacle Choir.
+Many soloists and small ensembles had been recording their music for years, but the task was much more difficult for large groups like The Tabernacle Choir at Temple Square.

 In those days, recordings used large flare horns instead of microphones.
 Although the microphone had been invented by this time, it hadn’t yet progressed to the level of quality necessary for music recording.